17 July 1939

-Milva, real name Maria Ilva Biolcati (born July 17, 1939) is an Italian singer, actress and TV personality.
+Milva, real name Maria Ilva Biolcati (July 17, 1939 - April 23, 2021) was an Italian singer, actress and TV personality.
 She is also known as the Red (due to the coulour of her hair) or as the Goro Panther, which stems from a journalist naming the 3 most talented Italian female singers of the 1970s with the birth place plus an animal name (the other two more are the Cremona Tiger and the Ligonchio Eagle).

 She was born in Goro, province of Ferrara.